light0x00/light-regex/README.md

 val input = "to be, or not to be, that's the question"
 ```

-Step 2, Match and get the reuslt returned, which is a `IntRange` contataining the start index and end index of the matched substring.
+Step 2, Match and get the reuslt returned, which is an `IntRange` containing the start index and end index of the matched substring.

 ```kotlin
 val result = regex.match(input)
 ```

-Ouput the matching result above, we got the substring "to be, or not to be":
+Output the matching result above, we got the substring "to be, or not to be":

 ```kotlin
 println(input.substring(result.start, result.endInclusive + 1))